grannycart/cue-sheets/cue-sheets/Prospect-Park-loop_Bayswater-Point-Park.md

 [//]: # (Here is the map for the 1st half of the ride: https://maps.app.goo.gl/VgMVe6ibbezDqoKA9 )
 [//]: # (Here is the map for the 2nd half of the ride: https://maps.app.goo.gl/KocTtfnhU4V7jE3q8 )

+This is a pretty adventurous ride, taking you places where _nobody_ rides a bicycle.
+Be prepared for heavy truck traffic, bad roads with lots of potholes and broken glass, and burned out cars as part of the scenery.
+But some of the neighborhoods you pass through are beautiful and unique, Bayswater park is amazing in that way that only Jamaica Bay can be, and it's fun to see the neighborhoods on the far side of JFK.

+::: {.columns column-count=3 columngap=1.5em column-rule="1pt solid black"}

 ### Start: Prospect Park